Windows CMD Commands: Mastering the Command Prompt

 The compact command is a built-in feature for compressing files and folders.
 The syntax for the command is:

-Without any options or parameters, the compact command prints the compression state in the current directory.
+Without any options or parameters, compact displays the compression state in the current directory.

 compact CMD output